IanSeng/recipe-book-app/notes/11-routing.md

 3. to protect child route we can implement the interface **CanActivateChild**

 ### Controlling Navigation with canDeacivate
-- witg this function implement, we can ask when user accidentally click back we will ask user to confirm
+- with this function implement, we can ask when user accidentally click back we will ask user to confirm
+- video 149 for more

+### Passing Static Data to a Route
+- to do this we can add data property to the one of the path in appRoutes array and get the data by using snapshot

+### Passing dynamic data with the resolve Guard
+- this is very important when using async data (check back video 151)